Our approach

 The four features of CoST

-Whilst the standard is universally applied by CoST members, we encourage it to be adapted to country contexts, so that it is appropriately applied to different political, economic and social systems.
+Whilst the standard is universally applied by CoST members, we encourage it to be adapted to local and regional contexts, so that it is appropriately applied to different political, economic and social systems.

 The Guatemala MSG